SEP IRA for the Self-Employed: Retirement Planning for Business Owners

 Solo 401(k)

-• Good news: maximum deferrals for a business owner and their spouse, including optional employer contributions and individual participant deferrals (pre-tax or Roth); much less administration than a traditional 401(k)
+• Greater pre-tax savings: maximum deferrals for a business owner and their spouse, including optional employer contributions and individual participant deferrals (pre-tax, Roth, catch-up and special catch-up); less administration than a traditional 401(k)

 • Possible drawbacks: business cannot have employees, other than a spouse